isabella232/Specs-18/Resources/Resources_v2.md

 It's `3.0` version of Azure Targets but made to behave more like cattle by adding a dash of Cloud Regions.

 #### Expanded Summary
-Disclaimer: Externally to users there are now just `Targets` (no resources).
-The terminology of the different types described here are just for internal purposes to differentiate how they work.
+_Disclaimer: Externally to users there are **now just `Targets`** (no resources).
+The terminology of the different types described here are just for internal discussion purposes to differentiate how they work.
+Don't get too caught up in terminology just yet._

 `Custom Targets` can be defined, which specify properties (potentially `Typed Variables`) and icons and are used during deployments, typically for steps which require those properties for execution (e.g. a `Xero Target` may require a HTTP endpoint and some credentials and it used specifically by a `Xero Report` step).
 Think `Cloud Regions` but less generic and able to be user defined.
 Similar to a `Cloud Region`, a custom target by definition runs on the server (or worker) and can be iterated over if multiple exist in that environment.